limited-effort/snfoil-policy/README.md

 permission :update?, with: :create?
 ```

-For more complex authorization mechanisms where more than one type of entity can operate against a record you can supply the type of the entity to check against.
+For more complex authorization mechanisms where more than one type of entity can operate against a record, you can supply the type of entity to check against.

 ```ruby
 permission :create?, User do